amf60/Vac_Covid19_BR_SC_Combinations_of_Concern_2/README.md

 * Total master file size – 1.11 GB = 34 columns (or variables) and 2,017,225 rows (or registrations)

 * The above master file was divided in 17 separated files.
 Each grouping all the registered data from the counties belonging to a DECENTRALIZED EPIDEMIOLOGICAL SURVEILLANCE UNITS (UDVE) in the state of Santa Catarina- Brasil.

+# Introduction
+This repository, built in 3 phases (details at the end of this page) is my personal project for the Module 2 of the Alura Bootcamp Applied Data Sciences.

+It uses the same original raw dataset used in the repository (Vac_Covid19_BR_SC_Combinations_of_Concern_1).
+It makes some corrections for the parsing done on phase I and digs further on the findings made on Module 1.

+In the previous project after cross-checking 3 our of 34 original columns (coluna 26 - vacina_fabricante_nome, coluna 30 - vacina_codigo, coluna 31 - vacina_nome), of a government open source database, I found that for 12% of the registers (~260.000 out of ~ 2 Million), as per cut date of 30 May 2021 at 5am, we can not certify with 100% of certitude which vaccine an individual received.